News

 8. How long does it take to complete a low-head dam removal and whitewater park project?

-The timeline varies based on the size and complexity of the dam and the design of the whitewater park.
+The timeline varies based on the size and complexity of the dam and the design of a whitewater park.
 On average, projects can take between two to three years, including planning, permitting, construction, and final site work.
 The timeline is communicated to the community throughout each stage of the project.
 The first phase of planning and permitting is anticipated to take 12-18 months.
 Construction and final site work is expected to take 12-18 months thereafter.

 9. What recreational activities will be available at the new whitewater park?